SketchUp/api-issue-tracker/.github/ISSUE_TEMPLATE.md

 # API Issues Only

-Please note that this is a tracker for the SketchUp and LayOut APIs only.
+*Please note that this is a tracker for the SketchUp and LayOut APIs only.*

 Bugs or feature requests that do not relate to the APIs will be removed.
+Fill in as much details as possible.

 # Bug Reports